-Maya Moore scored 29 points and No. 2 Connecticut beat the Blue Devils 87-51 on Monday night, handing Duke its first loss of the season.
+Maya Moore scored 29 points and No. 2 Connecticut routed Duke 87-51 on Monday night, handing the third-ranked Blue Devils their first loss of the season.

-The senior All-American also grabbed nine rebounds and dished out seven assists for the Huskies (21-1), who opened the game on a 23-2 spurt and ran away from the Blue Devils (20-1).
+The senior All-American also grabbed nine rebounds and dished out seven assists for the Huskies (21-1), who opened the game on a 23-2 run and ran away from the Blue Devils (20-1).

-Jasmine Thomas had 13 points to lead Duke, which was making its first visit to Gampel Pavilion.
+Jasmine Thomas had 13 point to lead Duke (20-1), which was making its first ever visit to Gampel Pavilion.
 She hit just four of her 16 shots.

-The loss came a day after Mike Krzyzewski's men's team lost to St. John's 93-78.
+The loss came a day after the third-ranked Duke's men were routed by St. John's 93-78.

 Connecticut opened the game by pressing on defense.
-Duke missed its first 12 shots, including six 3-pointers, and the Huskies jumped out to a 13-0 lead.
-Shay Selby's layup just more than 5 minutes into the game got the Blue Devils on the board.
+Duke missed its first 12 shots, including six 3-pointers and the Huskies jumped out to a 13-0 lead.
+Shay Selby's layup just over 5 minutes into the game got the Blue Devils on the board.

-They didn't score again until Karima Christmas hit a free throw with less than 9 minutes left in the half, and by that time UConn was up 23-3.
+They didn't score again until Karima Christmas hit a free throw with under 9 minutes left in the half, and by that time, UConn was up 23-3.

-The Blue Devils hit just one of their first 20 shots from the floor and were 1 of 10 from behind the arc.
+The Blue Devils hit just one of their first 20 shots from the floor and were one of 10 from behind the arc.

-The Blue Devils shot less than 16 percent from the floor in the first half and the Huskies went into halftime up 41-15.
+The Blue Devils shot under 16 percent from the floor in the first half and the Huskies went into halftime up 41-15.

 Duke, which rallied from a 20-point deficit to beat North Carolina State on Jan.
 23, opened the second half in a trapping press defense and went on a 14-7 run.

-The Blue Devils cut the UConn lead to 50-32 on Krystal Thomas' layup.
+They cut the UConn lead to 50-32 on a Krystal Thomas layup.
 But UConn responded with an 11-0 run, capped by a 3-pointer by Moore from the top of the key.